Weltool W4 PRO

 Low1,108,000 cd1,088,000 cd2086 meters2281 yards1.30 miles

-Below: compared to other single-cell LEP flashlights..
+Below is a comparison to other single-cell LEP flashlights.
 You can see how well it performs.. just crazy!

-Candela comparison: single-cell LEP flashlights with 60+ mm heads
+Candela comparison: best single-cell large head LEP flashlights

-A list of the larger single-cell LEP flashlights we reviewed: These numbers are NOT from the specifications but are measured by our reviewers.
-They include all single-cell LEP flashlights with a large diameter head (about 59mm and above).
+A list of the best single-cell LEP flashlights with large heads we reviewed: These numbers are NOT from the specifications but are measured by our reviewers.
+They include all single-cell LEP flashlights with large heard (+-60mm and above).
 The numbers include the measurement in lumens (lm), measure candela (cd), and calculated distance in meters, and yards.
 These numbers are all measured 30 seconds after turning on.

 Flashlight (click for review)@30sec (lm)Candela (cd)MetersYards